ccd0/4chan-x/CONTRIBUTING.md

 - Open a pull request by doing any of the following:
   - Fork this repository on Github, push your changes to your fork, and make a pull request through the Github website.
   - Push your changes to any online Git repository, and [open an issue](https://gitreports.com/issue/ccd0/4chan-x) with an explanation of your changes and the URL, branch, and commit you want me to pull from.
-  - Export your changes via `git bundle` (e.g. `git bundle create file.bundle master..your-branch`), and upload them to a file host like https://jii.moe/.
+  - Export your changes via `git bundle` (e.g. `git bundle create file.bundle master..your-branch`), and upload them to a file host.
 Then [open an issue](https://gitreports.com/issue/ccd0/4chan-x) with an explanation of your changes and the URL of the file.

 Archive list updates should go to https://github.com/MayhemYDG/archives.json.